π Download security one-pager (PDF) π Download HIPAA BAA template (PDF)

 - Edge.
 Cloudflare DNS and proxy in front of every public hostname, with always-on DDoS protection and a managed ruleset for OWASP Top 10 categories.

 - Application edge.
-Vercel edge functions and Frankfurt-region serverless runtime; static assets served from the Vercel CDN.
+Cloudflare Workers (via OpenNext) with EU PoPs preferred; static assets served from the Cloudflare CDN.

 - Security headers.
 CSP with default-src